Stephen Northup, Esq.

 Steve is a 1967 graduate of the University of Notre Dame and a 1974 graduate of Harvard Law School.
 He is a retired partner from the Richmond office of Troutman Sanders LLP where he practiced law for 35 years. .
 During his legal career, Steve has represented a number of prisoners in post-conviction challenges to their convictions and sentences, including two inmates on Virginia’s death row.
 Steve and his wife Wendy Bauers Northup live outside Ashland, VA.

-Matt grew up in Vienna, VA and is a 1999 graduate of James Madison University with a BA from the School of Media, Arts, and Design.
-After graduating, he worked as a media analyst at UVA’s Miller Center for their Presidential Recordings Project.
-Matt continued his work in media production in San Francisco, CA for several years before returning to Virginia.
-Matt joined VADP on January 1, 2008.
-He lives near Charlottesville, VA.
+Matt grew up in Vienna, VA.
+In 1999, he graduated with a BA in Multimedia from James Madison University’s School of Media, Arts, and Design.
+He has worked as a media analyst at UVA’s Miller Center for Public Affairs and in media production in the San Francisco Bay Area.
+Matt joined VADP on January 1, 2008 after returning to Virginia with his family.
+He has three children and lives near Charlottesville, VA.

 VADP Board of Directors

 Mary Atwell is a Professor of Criminal Justice at Radford University where she also chairs the Criminal Justice department.
 A Virginia citizen since 1972, Mary grew up in St. Louis, Missouri and attended Webster College and Saint Louis University.
 Much of her research has involved topics related to capital punishment and she has published Evolving Standards of Decency: Popular Culture and Capital Punishment (2004) and Wretched Sisters: Examining Gender and Capital Punishment (2007).
 She is at work on a revised edition of Wretched Sisters and on a study of the execution of foreign nationals in the United States.